glmdgrielson/words/atlas/lovely-147.md

 half the sector could be dead if I'm not careful."
 An gives an easy chuckle to lighten things up.

+"What other things do they do here?"
+Virginia offered nervously.

+An gave her a blank stare.
+"That dude really sheltered ya huh."

+Virginia nodded glumly.
+"Most of my time has been spent around sanitation."

+An twitched.
+"Geez, that's some place for a child...
+Why there?"

+Virginia squirmed.
+"Not sure, but the noble always said it was to make sure I understood the vitals of the sector."

+"Ya think there might be a motive in there, kid?
+Your dad seems awfully keen to keep you controlled, from the looks of it."

+Virginia nodded in agreement.
+"You ...may be right.
+He's... always watching over me.
+I'm lucky I managed to sneak out for this."

 ---

 Notes: